OracleMatrix/blogclub/README.md

 Contributions are welcome!
 If you'd like to contribute to the app, please fork the repository and submit a pull request with your changes.

-Note: The packages used in this app are going to get updates.
-Make sure to check for updates and update them accordingly.
+## Note:

+This project is actively maintained and updated.
+Please check for updates regularly to ensure you have the latest version.